Life of ‘Umar ibn al-Khattab: Part 3

 It was narrated from ‘Abis ibn Rabee‘ah that ‘Umar came to the Black Stone and kissed it, then he said: “I know that you are just a stone; you do not cause harm or bring benefit.
 If I had not seen the Prophet kiss you, I would not have kissed you.”

 Then Ibn Hajar said: “These words of ‘Umar represent submission to the Lawgiver in matters of religion, and following (the Sunnah) in the proper manner where the reason is not explained.
-[This] is an important principle in following the Prophet in matters where one does not know the wisdom behind it.”
+This is an important principle in following the Prophet in matters where one does not know the wisdom behind it.”
 This attitude — following the Sunnah and being eager to do so — is one of the factors in the success of the Sahabah.
 They knew that it was essential to follow the Sunnah so that Allah would grant them help and support.

 Cutting down the tree of al-Ridwan

 Ibn Sa‘d narrated with a saheeh isnad from Nafi‘ that ‘Umar heard that some people were going to the tree of ar-Ridwan and praying there.
 He warned them, then he ordered that it be cut down, and it was cut down.
 This was ‘Umar’s attitude in defending Tawheed and eradicating the causes of fitnah when those Tabi ‘een did something that the Sahabah had never done.
-This was an innovation which may have led to them worshipping that tree later on, so he ordered that it be cut down.
+This was an innovation, which may have led to them worshipping that tree later on, so he ordered that it be cut down.

 The grave of Prophet Daniel (alaihi salaam)

 The scholars of history have stated that Daniyal was one of the Israelite Prophets.
-He lived at the time of Nebuchadnezzar who destroyed Bayt al-Maqdis , killed many of the Children of Israel, and burned the Torah.
+He lived at the time of Nebuchadnezzar, who destroyed Bayt al-Maqdis , killed many of the Children of Israel, and burned the Torah.
 They said that he foretold the coming of our Prophet Muhammad .
-Shaykh al-Islam Ibn Taymiyah said: “Daniyal mentioned Muhammad the Messenger of Allah by name, and said: “Arrows will be departing from bows and arrows will be stained with blood at your command, O Muhammad.”
+Shaykh al-Islam Ibn Taymiyah said: “Daniyal mentioned Muhammad the Messenger of Allah by name and said: “Arrows will be departing from bows and arrows will be stained with blood at your command, O Muhammad.”

 When the grave of Prophet Daniel was discovered in Tastar, Abu Moosa wrote to ‘Umar ibn al-Khattab about it.
-‘Umar wrote back telling him: “Dig up thirteen graves during the day, then bury him in one of them during the night and raze his grave, lest the people be tempted or confused by that.”
+‘Umar wrote back, telling him: “Dig up thirteen graves during the day, then bury him in one of them during the night and raze his grave, lest the people be tempted or confused by that.”

 • He (sallallahu alaihi wa-sallam) also said: “The most evil of mankind are those who will be alive when the Last Day arrives and those who take graves as places of worship.”
 Musnad Ahmad Ibn Ḥanbal